Divisadero de Pinamar railway station: Rebirth with a new station (1996–2011)

-Closure and reopening (2011–present)
+Decadence and closure (2011–2025)

 From 1996 to 2011, trains run from Constitución to Pinamar normally.
 In July 2011, a train crash near Lezama caused 70 people were injured.
 Due to lack of rolling stock, Ferrobaires ceased to run trains.
 The situation lasted four years until July 2015, when the service was reestablished, with a frequency reduced to once a week.
 Nevertheless, only 30 days after the service returned, it was suspended again due to Salado River flooding.
-In 2016, Ferrobaires was put in a hiatus and the definitely shut down. a process that had been unsuccessfully attempted in 2007.
+In 2016, Ferrobaires was put in a hiatus until its definitely shut down that same year. a process that had been unsuccessfully attempted in 2007.
 Therefore, passenger services formerly operated by the provincial administration (since 1993) would be run by Operadora Ferroviaria Sociedad del Estado (SOFSE)., with all its services and assets being transferred to the National State.

 As time went by, the Divisadero de Pinamar station suffered an increasing deterioration.
 In July 2019, it was announced that Trenes Argentinos had given the administration of the station to General Madariaga Partido, which had plans to establish a fruit market at the former station.
 Nevertheless, the inhabitants of Pinamar did not agree with the project.
 Finally it was not carried out.

 In August 2020, Trenes Argentinos made some studies in order of reestablish the service.
 After the first test ride in January 2021, the train was put into service again on January 25, 2021, with a daily frequency.

+Nevertheless, the service from Guido to Pinamar was closed by Trenes Argentinos in April 2025.
+The company alleged increasing maintenance costs, lower demand, and infrastructure problems (including the bad conditions of some bridges of the line that jeopardised safety) as causal factors.